-Wendeen’s interest in gaming began at home with board games; acquiring high priced hotels in Monopoly, taking down the queen in chess, finding "BINGOS" in scrabble letters, and shooting the moon in hearts—but Wendeen's poker exploits came much later, as chronicled by Elizabeth Gilbert, before her "Eat, Pray, Love" fame ."
+Wendeen’s interest in gaming began at home with board games; acquiring high priced hotels in Monopoly, taking down the queen in chess, finding "BINGOS" in scrabble letters, and shooting the moon in hearts—but Wendeen's poker exploits came much later.

 A chance meeting with Kenny Usui (Uston) led to their teaming up, at and away from blackjack tables; they earned big bucks together while each made major headway in a new life--she in her legal search business, he as a professional blackjack player -- before going their separate ways.